The time period over which equal payments would pay off your debt. This is usually 25 years.

 For a traditional 30-90 day rate lock, the lender will not require the borrower to pay a lock fee, but for the privilege of locking for a period beyond 90 days they may.
-Some lenders allow borrowers to lock and then float the rate down one time during the cheap mortgage process, typically a borrower is required to bring in a fee of ½-1% of the mortgage amount which is then credited (or refunded) to them at closing.
+Some lenders allow borrowers to lock and then float the rate down one time during the cheap mortgage process, typically a borrower is required to bring in a fee of ½-1% of the amount which is then credited (or refunded) to them at closing.
 It is a lock fee the lender requires to insure the transaction will in fact close.
 Sometimes you may even end up with a rate close to the prime lending rate.

-If I lock my interest rate and rates go down, will the lender give me the current lowest rate?
+If I lock my rate and rates go down, will the lender give me the current lowest rate?

 It depends on the lender involved, prime rate and how much rate declined.
-Some lenders may re-price the mortgage at a rate closer to market if there has been a substantial rates decline and some may prefer that a mortgage is canceled rather than re-price it at a current market rate.
-Some lenders allow borrowers to lock and float the rate down one time during the mortgage process, generally a borrower is required to bring in a fee of 0.5-1% of the mortgage amount which is then credited or refunded to them at closing time.
+Some lenders may re-price the debt at a rate closer to market if there has been a substantial rates decline and some may prefer that a mortgage is canceled rather than re-price it at a current market rate.
+Some lenders allow borrowers to lock and float the rate down one time during the process, generally a borrower is required to bring in a fee of 0.5-1% of the amount which is then credited or refunded to them at closing time.
 It is a lock fee the lender will require to insure the transaction will in fact close.

 How do I choose a second mortgage lender?

 If you are looking for a lender, make comparisons between them.
-Look for interest rates, and origination fees, closing costs and repayment terms.
+Look for rates, and origination fees, closing costs and repayment terms.
 Check with your local banks, credit unions and finance companies.

 How do I calculate home payments

-Easiest was to calculate your rates and payments is to get a best mortgage refinance rate comparison check with one of our featured lenders or use our payment calculator above.
+Easiest was to calculate your rates and payments is to get a best refinance rate comparison check with one of our featured lenders or use our payment calculator above.

-What is a super jumbo mortgage and how much higher is the interest rate?
+What is a super jumbo mortgage and how much higher is the interest?